 Pyromania is a curiosity we all possess.
-We all went through that worrying childhood phase of literally playing with fire (I refuse to believe I was the only one) and I think a love of cooking is simply an extension of that.
+We all went through that worrying childhood phase of literally playing with fire (I refuse to believe I was the only one) and I think a love of cooking, particularly when it comes to charring some aubergines to make babaganoush, is simply an extension of that.

 Take blowtorching something for instance.
 It really is a dangerous tool to give an enthusiastic chef.
 A cool, confident demeanour can barely contain the gibbering, over-excited child inside screaming, ‘Waheyyyy let’s brûlé this baby!’
 Lightly skimming a flame over the surface of sugar-crusted crème is strangely liberating, especially as you watch it turn from pale yellow to the shiny burnt ochre of caramel.
 Fire makes magic happen.